13. The hero enters

 A black cap with the letter “M” embroidered on it in yellow silk

-"I see, I see, Ai-yai-yai, what a thing!!", Ivan rasped after the Master’s hint to Faust.
-The Master shows himself to Ivan both in profile and full face, to prove that he is a master.
-Besides, Bulgakov himself had such a cap.
+«I see, I see, Ai-yai-yai, what a thing!», Ivan rasped after the master’s hint to Faust.
+The master shows himself to Ivan both in profile and full face, to prove that he is a master.
+Besides, Bulgakov himself had such a cap with the letter «M» embroidered on it.
+Elena Sergeevna Shilovskaya (1893-1970) had made it for him.

 I no longer have a name

-In the movie picture The Master and Margareth (1972) director Aleksandar Petrovic makes, in my humble opinion, an unforgivable mistake by giving a name to the Master.
-Personally I think you should not do it, but you can get to know it by clicking here.
+In the movie picture The Master and Margareth (1972), the Serbian film director Aleksandar Petrović (1929-1994) made, in my humble opinion, an unforgivable mistake by giving a name to the master.
+Personally I think you should not do it but, if you really want, you can watch it here.

 One day he won a hundred thousand roubles with a state bond